Chŏng Yagyong: Thought

 In the service of this idea, Chŏng criticized the philosophers of his time for engaging in both fruitless etymological scholarship and pursuing philosophical theory for their own sake.
-He argued that scholarship should be re-focused on more important concerns such as music, ritual, and law.
+He argued that scholarship should be refocused on more important concerns such as music, ritual, and law.
 This was not only an intellectual but also a political assertion: he argued that the gwageo examinations by which people qualified for royal service should be reformed to focus on these concerns.

 Ye philosophy

-Ye philosophy takes up a large portion of the writings of Chŏng Yagyong.
+Ye philosophy takes up a large portion of the writings of Chŏng.
 As demonstrated by the fact that the original title of Kyŏngse yup'yo, a flagship work of his which presents a blueprint of state management, was Pangnye ch'obon, Chŏng uses the concept of Ye extensively to represent what he aims to achieve with his thought.
 He focuses this concept on his notion of good government and later extended and branched into his works of classical studies and natural sciences.

 Theory of sacrificial rites

-Tasan's theory of Korean-style sacrificial rites shows his socio-political concern seeking for the rule of virtue and righteous government.
-He intended to motivate people into making everyday practices of the human imperatives and to revitalize effectively the traditional society of the late period of Joseon dynasty which had its basis upon Ye (禮, Confucian order).
-In Mokmin simsŏ, Tasan formulated the cognitive process of ritual practice focussing on sacrificial rites as follows.
+Tasan's theory of Korean-style sacrificial rites shows his socio-political concern, seeking the rule of virtue and righteous government.
+He intended to motivate people to make everyday practices of the human imperatives and to revitalize effectively the traditional society of the late period of the Joseon dynasty, which had its basis upon Ye (禮).
+In Mokmin simsŏ, Tasan formulated the cognitive process of ritual practice focusing on sacrificial rites as follows.